Net Heat Supplied to achieve given Cooling Rates for Thin Plates Solution

 STEP 1: Convert Input(s) to Base Unit

-Thickness of the Metal: 5 Millimeter --> 0.005 Meter (Check conversion here)
+Thickness of Filler Metal: 5 Millimeter --> 0.005 Meter (Check conversion here)

-Cooling Rate of Thinplate: 0.66 Celsius per Second --> 0.66 Kelvin per Second (Check conversion here)
+Cooling Rate of Thin Plate: 0.66 Celsius per Second --> 0.66 Kelvin per Second (Check conversion here)

 Thermal Conductivity: 10.18 Watt per Meter per K --> 10.18 Watt per Meter per K No Conversion Required

-Density: 997 Kilogram per Cubic Meter --> 997 Kilogram per Cubic Meter No Conversion Required
+Density of Electrode: 997 Kilogram per Cubic Meter --> 997 Kilogram per Cubic Meter No Conversion Required

 Specific Heat Capacity: 4.184 Kilojoule per Kilogram per K --> 4184 Joule per Kilogram per K (Check conversion here)

-Temperature to Calculate Cooling Rate: 500 Celsius --> 773.15 Kelvin (Check conversion here)
+Temperature for Cooling Rate: 500 Celsius --> 773.15 Kelvin (Check conversion here)

 Ambient Temperature: 37 Celsius --> 310.15 Kelvin (Check conversion here)